-- STARC Systems current system — called RealWall™ for its real wall appearance and construction — reduces renovation noise by up to 50%, exceeds ICRA Class IV requirements and features unmatched durability and superior stability that’s backed by a 3-year warranty.
-With RealWall, you have the premier temporary containment solution.
+- In the sound-attenuating category, there is only one option: RealWall.
+Named for its real wall appearance and construction, RealWall reduces renovation noise by up to 50%, exceeds ICRA Class IV requirements, and delivers unmatched durability and superior stability – all backed by a 3-year warranty.
+RealWall is widely considered the premier temporary containment solution.

-- With RealWall and LiteBarrier™ modular containment, STARC Systems delivers the premier solutions in both the lightweight and sound attenuating containment categories.
-Both systems are far more than just panels.
-They are great looking, extremely durable and a completely integrated system that exceeds ICRA Class IV and ASTM E-84 requirements.
-The modular wall systems can be installed, moved and reconfigured over and over again.
-Because both systems are so durable, they can be reused hundreds of times over many years and are more environmentally friendly than drywall containment that gets thrown out after every use.
-Typically STARC’s systems pay for themselves after just 3-5 uses virtually eliminating future containment costs.
+- Both the RealWall and LiteBarrier modular containment systems deliver far more than just panels.
+They are great looking, extremely durable and a completely integrated systems that exceed ICRA Class IV and ASTM E-84 requirements.
+These modular wall systems can be installed, moved and reconfigured over and over again.
+Because both systems are so durable, they can be reused hundreds of times over many years, which means they are more environmentally friendly than drywall containment that requires disposal after each use.

-Quite often, a barrier of poly sheeting must be erected to contain the dust and debris generated during the construction of the drywall partitions.
-After each use, these partitions have to be broken down and thrown away requiring a new structure be installed for each phase of work.
-Costs rise due to excessive labor hours, materials, and disposal fees that comes with drywall solutions.
-These barriers cannot be reused for other jobs and the waste adds to our landfills.
+Quite often, a barrier of poly sheeting must be installed to contain the dust and debris generated during the construction of drywall partitions.
+After each use, these partitions have to be broken down and thrown away, which requires a new structure be installed for each phase of work.
+That means rising costs, due to excessive labor hours, materials, and the disposal fees that accompany drywall solutions.
+These barriers cannot be reused for other jobs, which adds a tremendous amount of waste to our landfills.

 Polycarbonate Plastic Systems